jundalisay/sp/content/en/social/supersociology/crisis-years.md

 In May 2021, Lula announced his intention to run against Bolsonaro, with a plan to end the deforestation of the Amazon.
 Nature complies and 6 months later Covid is reduced to Omicron allowing lockdowns to be removed.

-Unlike the Russia-Ukraine and Gaza wars which have hundreds of thousands dead, the war with Nature has **millions** dead via diesease and global warming.
-Covid alone has claimed 7m people.
+Unlike the Russia-Ukraine and Gaza wars which have hundreds of thousands dead, the war with Nature has **millions** dead via disease and global warming disasters.
+- Covid alone has killed 7 million people.

 ### The Curse of Finance

 To solve the economic decline from Covid, Biden stupidly gives money out*, causing a crypto bubble and chronic inflation to last for many years.

-{{< n n="This is still a relic of the Mercantile thinking of money as wealth.
-This is why the West imposed financial sanctions thinking that it would cause Putin to back down" >}}
+{{< n n="This is still a relic of the Mercantile thinking that money as wealth.
+This is why the West imposed financial sanctions on Russia thinking that it would cause Putin to back down" >}}

 The proper solution during the 2020 downturn was for the government to facilitate relief distributions of food and essentials to those who lost their jobs.

-This would improve the national relief system which could be used for the increasing disasters caused by global warming.
-This solution would improve the food production and distribution systems.
+- This would improve the national relief system which could be used for the increasing disasters caused by global warming.
+- This solution would improve the food production and distribution systems.

-Unfortunately, the Democrats chose to use the financial system to solve the downturn of 2020.
-It also chose the same financial system to punish Rusia for invading Ukraine in 2022.
+Unfortunately, the Democrats chose to use the financial system to:
+- solve the downturn of 2020
+- punish Russia for invading Ukraine in 2022

 Both these were obviously ineffective.

 So ironically, the Americans bring back Trump in 2024 to solve the inflation that was caused by Biden who tried to solve the decline that was caused by Trump trying to make America Great Again.

-> The inflation was caused by Biden trying to solve the decline that was caused by Trump trying to make America Great Again
+> The inflation was caused by Biden trying to solve the decline caused by Trump trying to Make America Great Again

 Trump tried to make America great again by defeating Nature, China, and the Shia (Palestine, Lebanon, Syria, Yemen, Iran) by allying with polluters such as the Sunni (Saudi, Qatar, UAE) and with finance (Israel).